‘I’m going to have to leave Thailand or I’ll be killed,” said British barrister in luxury property project.

 by Andrew Drummond, May, 2019

-A British woman who claimed Thai police covered up the murder of her barrister son in Thailand over a £41 business deal today claimed that their promised investigation was just another scam.
+A British woman who claimed Thai police covered up the murder of her barrister son in Thailand over a £41 million business deal today claimed that their promised investigation was just another scam.

 Angry Samantha Simmonds, 74, spoke out after being told that Thai police, who had announced an investigation into the death of Steven Granville were doing nothing.
 Was this because a Thai member of parliament and his brother had seized her son’s luxury resort?